si24803/kong/README.md

 # Kong Gateway demo
-This repository shows how to setup a Kong Gateway with Postgres backing.
+This repository shows how to setup a Kong Gateway with Postgres backing for deployment in Docker Swarm.